Islam in Papua New Guinea

 Islam in Papua New Guinea is a minority religion in the predominantly Christian country, with around 10,000 followers as of 2021.
-Papuan Muslims are largely concentrated Port Moresby and villages situated in the Highlands.
-Due to secular nature of the country's constitution, Muslims are free to proselytize and build places of worship in the country.
+Papuan Muslims are largely concentrated in Port Moresby and villages situated in the Highlands.

-The majority of the Muslims are Sunni, while a small number are Ahmadiyya.
+The majority of the Muslims follows Sunni traditions.
 The majority of Muslims in Papua New Guinea are indigenous Papua New Guineans.

 History

 16th to 19th century

 The history of Islam in New Guinea is obscure due to lack of any historical sources.
 However, Muslim trading networks operated in and around New Guinea from the 16th to 19th centuries.
-More direct contact with Muslims occurred somewhere between the 17th and late 18th century when Muslim merchants from Seram arrived in the Papua New Guinea area to conduct trade.
-During this period, there was much contact with the Seramese Muslims and the peoples of the Trans-Fly coastal region.
+More direct contact with Muslims occurred somewhere between the 17th and late 18th century when Muslim merchants from Seram arrived in the region to conduct trade.
+During this period, there was much contact between the Seramese merchants and the peoples of the Trans-Fly coastal region.
 By the middle of the 16th century, knowledge of ironworking reached New Guinea, introduced by Muslims from Maluku.
 Although trading contacts between the two came more infrequent as time passed, there was a continued presence of Muslim traders in the region as late as the 1870s.

 There was a presence of Muslim Makassar merchants and Muslim laborers in southern Papua New Guinea in the 19th and 20th centuries but little is known of their religious practices or impact on the natives of the area.
 Despite centuries of contact with Muslims, there seems to have been little Islamic influence in Papua New Guinea except in certain rituals or customs among some native tribes.